0x62/LocalPrinter/README.md

 Hardware is heavily based on the [Adafruit IoT printer](https://learn.adafruit.com/pi-thermal-printer), with the addition of a 9V power supply for the printer (and stepped down to 5V for Pi).

-[Enable the serial port](https://learn.adafruit.com/adafruits-raspberry-pi-lesson-5-using-a-console-cable/enabling-serial-console#option-2-enabling-via-raspi-config-1961278-5) and connect the data port on the printer to the Pi GND, GPIO14 and GPIO15.
+Connect the data port on the printer to the Pi GND, GPIO14 and GPIO15.
 Connect the printer power to 9V power supply.
 You can actually power the printer off 5V if you need to, but the print quality is much better with more power.

 Connect the button to